 Why Are There Two Different Units for Cholesterol?

-If you have received a cholesterol test result in the UK and then looked up information on an American health website, you may have noticed that the numbers look completely different.
-A total cholesterol of 5.2 in the UK becomes 201 in the US.
+If you have received a cholesterol test result in the United States and then looked at international research, a British or European health website, or the display on an imported home testing device, you may have noticed that the numbers look completely different.
+A total cholesterol of 201 in the US becomes 5.2 in the UK.
 Both describe the same level.
 They are simply two ways of measuring the same thing.

 The Unit Used in the United States: mg/dL

-Milligrams per decilitre (mg/dL) is used in the United States and a small number of other countries.
-American health resources, guidelines from the American Heart Association, and US-based cholesterol monitoring apps all use mg/dL.
-The numbers appear much larger because the measurement represents weight per volume rather than molecular concentration.
+Milligrams per deciliter (mg/dL) is the standard unit used across the United States and a small number of other countries.
+Lab results from your doctor, guidelines from the American Heart Association, and US-based cholesterol tracking apps all express cholesterol in mg/dL.
+The measurement represents the weight of cholesterol per volume of blood.

 The Conversion Factor